 Making biscuits

-1. In a medium bowl, combine your flour, baking powder and baking soda, brown sugar, and salt.
+Step 1: In a large bowl, combine your all-purpose flour, baking powder and baking soda, brown sugar, and kosher salt.

-2. Toss cold butter cubes into the dry ingredients.
+Step 2: Toss cold unsalted butter cubes into the dry ingredients.

-6. Add peach buttermilk to dry ingredients and use a spatula or dough whisk to gently bring the wet and dry together until you have a fairly uniform, loose dough.
+Step 5: Add buttermilk to dry ingredients and use a rubber spatula or dough whisk to gently bring the wet and dry together until you have a fairly uniform, soft dough.

-8. Pat the dough into a rectangle at least ½ inch thick.
-Using a 2 or 3 inch biscuit cutter, or cookie cutter, cut out your biscuits.
+Step 7: Use a rolling pin or your hands to shape the dough into a rectangle at least ½ inch thick.
+Using a 2 inch biscuit cutter, or cookie cutter, cut out your biscuits.
 Gather your scraps as you go, gently re-form them together, and cut as many biscuits as you can.
-You should get 6 to 8 biscuits.
+You should get 8 to 12 biscuits.
+Place on your prepared baking sheet.

-9. Brush the tops of the biscuits with an egg wash of one egg whisked with one tablespoon of water or milk.
+Remove from freezer and brush the tops of the biscuit with a bit more buttermilk, or you can use an egg wash of one egg whisked with one tablespoon of water or milk.

 Recipe FAQ's

 I wouldn't recommend it.
-Although canned peaches would work fine in the puree, I feel that they would get too mushy in the biscuits and make the dough hard to work with.
+They would get too mushy in the biscuits and make the dough too wet to work with.

-Store leftover Peach Biscuits in an airtight container on the counter for up to 3 days.
+Store leftovers in an airtight container or cake stand on the counter for up to 3 days.
 Freeze, individually wrapped in plastic wrap, for up to one month.
 Unwrap and allow to thaw at room temperature.

 Ingredients